PROXIMAL HAMSTRING TENDONITIS REHABILITATION

 What is Proximal Hamstring Tendonitis?

-This injury can be stubborn, with pain that lingers or returns when training resumes.
-Our rehab app offers a structured program for hamstring tendonitis recovery — guiding you step by step to build strength and return to sport with confidence.
+Proximal Hamstring Tendinopathy, also called Hamstring Tendonitis, is an overuse injury that causes pain at the top of the hamstring, just below the glutes.
+It’s common in runners, footballers, and athletes who sprint or kick often.
+This injury can be stubborn, with pain that lingers or returns when you restart training.
+Our rehab app provides a structured recovery plan for hamstring tendonitis — guiding you step by step to rebuild strength and return to sport with confidence.

 Cure My Proximal Hamstring Tendonitis